The integration of variable generation and storage into electricity capacity markets: Risk metrics

-\emph{We take as given} the demand process $(D_t,\,t=1,\dots,n)$ over the successive time periods in which the system is to be studied.
-The energy supply process $(X_t,\,t=1,\dots,n)$, and hence the value of any risk metric, is then determined by the set of capacity-providing resources (conventional generation, variable generation, and storage).
-We denote by~$\R$ the set of such capacity-providing resources, and regard any risk metric~$\rho$ as a function~$\rho{(R)}$ of the set~$\R$.
-We assume that the resources within the set~$\R$ are optimally used for the minimisation of overall system risk---this is important in the context of flexible resources such as storage which may be used in different ways to support the system.
-We assume, as is the case with standard metrics such as LOLE and EEU, that any risk metric~$\rho$ is such that $\rho(R)$ is \emph{decreasing} as the set of resources~$\R$ is increased.
+We \emph{take as given} the demand process $(D_t,\,t=1,\dots,n)$.
+The energy supply process $(X_t,\,t=1,\dots,n)$, and hence the value of any risk metric, is determined by the set of capacity-providing resources (conventional generation, variable generation, and storage).
+We denote by~$\R$ the set of such resources, and regard any risk metric~$\rho$ as a function~$\rho{(R)}$ of the set~$\R$.
+For a coherent theory, we assume that the resources within~$\R$ are optimally used for the minimisation of overall system risk.
+This assumption is needed in the context of flexible resources such as storage which may be used in different ways to support the system---however, see Section~\ref{sec:equiv-firm-capac}.
+We assume, as is usual, that any risk metric~$\rho$ is such that $\rho(R)$ is \emph{decreasing} as the set of resources~$\R$ is increased.